jha-ayush/Equity_analyzer/README.md

 ## Machine Learning models

 ### Unsupervised Clustering
-After gathering ticker information along with their sector & market cap information, we decided to first get the count of each companies in the various sectors.
+After gathering ticker information of the various S&P500 companies and their sector & market cap information, we decided to first get the count of each companies in the various sectors.
 We identified the top 10 companies from each sector via market cap & daily returns calculations.
 After that, we moved ahead with grouping these companies into clusters using K-means and Silhouette scoring.
 Once the tickers were clustered, the data is passed through Monte Carlo simulation to better normalize the data.

 ### Supervised Classifiers